 How to Find the Time

 When my kids were little, I could only work out during their naps or in the evening.
 I quickly learned that strength training is much quicker than running.
 You can run for ten hours per week and still feel plump.
-But a few 20-minute strength workouts weekly will give you progress you can see and feel.
-If you don’t know where to squeeze fitness into your schedule, start your day with a 20 minute workout, and see what a difference it makes in your energy levels and your attitude!
+But a few twenty-minute strength workouts weekly will give you progress you can see and feel.
+If you don’t know where to squeeze fitness into your schedule, start your day with a twenty-minute work out, and see what a difference it makes in your energy levels and your attitude!

 Good Workout Options for Working Parents